PatWieczorek/building_a_computer/README.md

 Let's go!

 <b>part 0x01</b><br>
-I have built 16 elementary logic gates starting from nand.<br>PS.
-Don't underestimate demultiplexers.
+I have built 16 elementary logic gates starting from nand.<br>

 <b>part 0x02</b><br>
-I have started with creating a simple adder that adds 2 bits.
-Then I moved onto a 16-bit adder.<br>
+I have created a simple adder that adds 2 bits then I used it to make a 16-bit adder.<br>
 Since I have learned how to add, I wanted to learn how to subtract as well.
 Therefore I had to understand <a href=https://en.wikipedia.org/wiki/Two%27s_complement>how a negative number is stored </a> in a modern computer.